Jon00000/developer-candidate-test/README.md

 * Rebuild the business logic, web serving, and data access, now it is more clear than before.
 * Client side development with React and third party UI library.
 * Rewrite the code with ES6 features.
-* Full support with Weblogic, Babel, linter.
+* Full support with Weblogic, Babel.
 * Better statement management with Redux, Redux-saga
 * More reasonable filter logic
 * ...